henriqueholtz/Aws-Struggle/Produtcs/Storages/efs.md

 - EFS file system can be mounted on instances across multiple Availability Zones (AZ)
 - EFS is not available as a hardware disk on the instance
+- Encryption of data in transit and encryption at rest.
+This is an optional feature and has to be enabled by user if needed.